Compare two cars

 Verdict

-Volkswagen appears just a bit more reliable, although the difference is truly marginal.
+Porsche appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Touareg beats the other contender by far, making it the best choice without even considering other things.
-From there things take a different direction, with Porsche offering somewhat better performance, just enough to call it quicker.
+From there things take a different direction, with Porsche outracing its opponent in any situation possible, making it better choice for boy racers.
 To make things even better, it consumps less fuel!
-No mistake, whatever you decide here, but I'd still go for the Volkswagen.
+It's really tough to make a final decision here, but if I'd need to, I'd say Porsche.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among thousands of similar, yet so different vehicles.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among more than 12.000 different ones in our database.